 Meeting at Our Client’s Convenience

 BLC assesses the needs and barriers of disabled persons in King County and the greater Puget Sound area, maintaining targeted projects to address the barriers faced by vulnerable populations in Western Washington.
-SCLC makes direct legal representation accessible at the convenience of the client, and we assist in the benefits application and appeals process in a way that accommodates their disability.
+BLC makes direct legal representation accessible at the convenience of the client, and we assist in the benefits application and appeals process in a way that accommodates their disability.
 BLC specializes in workable advocacy plans for clients that face poverty, language barriers, homelessness, transportation, and mental illness.

 BLC believes that advocacy for every client should include a strategy to make lasting improvements in the stability of health and housing.
 BLC has partnerships with Seattle advocacy groups, legal service providers, and the American government on behalf of disabled persons near the poverty line.
 BLC combats the recurrent denial of disability benefits and helps navigate the administrative process quickly and with compassion.

 SSAP & DHAP Projects

 The Social Security Advocacy Project (SSAP) has provided Social Security disability and SSI representation to vulnerable individuals since 1997.
 SSAP helps clients who have a legal problem with disability benefits that they are already receiving.
 SSAP focuses its resources on assisting clients who face multiple barriers (e.g. homelessness, mental illness, chemical dependency, limited language, and limited education), and have a legal problem that is likely to generate attorney fees.